sacredheartsc/www/src/blog/reevaluating-rhel/index.md

 RedHat [asserts](https://blog.centos.org/2020/12/centos-stream-is-continuous-delivery/) that
 "To the untrained eye, CentOS Stream is already as stable as RHEL."
 If that is really the case, why did so many people jump to Rocky/Alma?
 Spite?
-(This is not sarcasm--I'm geniunely curious.)
+(This is not sarcasm--I'm genuinely curious.)

 CentOS Stream gets security updates through the RHEL "full support" phase (5.5 years).
 If Stream is truly "as good as RHEL, but only for 5 years," then I'd consider this a viable option.